tc-functors/docs/docs-src/modules/builder.md

 When `--publish` is specified, it publishes to the configured ECR repo [See Configuration].
 Alternatively, `TC_ECR_REPO` env variable can be specified to override the config.
 The value of variable is the ECR repo URI

 With python functions, the image can be built either by having a 'requirements.txt' file in the function directory or a pyproject.toml. `tc build` works with requirements.txt and poetry.
-See [poetry example](https://github.com/informed-labs/tc/blob/main/examples/patterns/02-builders/python-image/pyp/function.json#L6)

 When all "parent" images have been built, `tc create` will create the `code` image just-in-time.
 The tag is the SHA1 checksum of the function directory.
 The code tag is typically of the format "{{repo}}/code:req-0d4043e5ae0ebc83f486ff26e8e30f3bd404b707""